CorradoLanera/gpteasyr/README.md

 str(res)
 #> List of 2
-#>  $ content: chr "The professor's last course was on evolutionary psychology, a topic that explores how human behavior has evolve"| __truncated__
+#>  $ content: chr "Our last course focused on the topic of Digital Marketing in the Age of Social Media.
+It covered various aspect"| __truncated__
 #>  $ tokens :List of 3
 #>   ..$ prompt_tokens    : int 29
 #>   ..$ completion_tokens: int 100
 #>   ..$ total_tokens     : int 129
 get_content(res)
-#> [1] "The professor's last course was on evolutionary psychology, a topic that explores how human behavior has evolved over time in response to genetic and environmental factors.
-The course covered various theories and research findings in the field, and encouraged students to critically evaluate evidence and apply the concepts to real-world scenarios.\n\nStudents participated in discussions, group activities, and wrote essays to demonstrate their understanding of the material.
-The professor also incorporated guest lectures from experts in the field to provide diverse perspectives.\n\nOverall, the course was well-received"
+#> [1] "Our last course focused on the topic of Digital Marketing in the Age of Social Media.
+It covered various aspects of online marketing such as social media strategies, content creation, paid advertising, email marketing, and search engine optimization.
+The course combined theoretical knowledge with hands-on practical experience such as creating social media campaigns and analyzing digital marketing analytics data.
+Students also had the opportunity to work on a real-world project for a local business, implementing the skills they learned throughout the course.
+Overall, it was a well-re"
 get_tokens(res)
 #> [1] 129
 get_tokens(res, "prompt")